core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Note: CBOR binary contents shown in this specification are annotated with comments.
 These comments are delimited by slashes ("/") as defined in {{RFC8610}} Appendix G.6.

-## YANG Schema Item iDentifier (SID) {#sid}
+## YANG Schema Item iDentifier {#sid}

 Some of the items defined in YANG {{RFC7950}} require the use of a unique identifier.
 In both NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}, these identifiers are implemented using strings.
 To allow the implementation of data models defined in YANG in constrained devices and constrained networks, a more compact method to identify YANG items is required.
-This compact identifier, called YANG Schema Item iDentifier (SID), is an unsigned integer.
-The following items are identified using SIDs:
+This compact identifier, called YANG Schema Item iDentifier, is an unsigned integer.
+The following items are identified using YANG SIDs (often shortened to SIDs):

 * identities